Halpe Pattini Devalaya: Devalaya

 The devalaya premises consists of Maligava (Shrine room), Sinhasana Mandiraya (Chamber of Throne), Bhodhigara, kitchen and ruins of an ancient Buddhist temple.
-The all of these structures have been enclosed by a parapet.
+All of these structures have been enclosed by a parapet.
 The Maligawa of the devalaya is the main shrine room and is a two storied building has been constructed using timber columns and clay walls.
 The walls of upper floor is made up of timber panels and could be accessed by a wooden ladder.
 The ground floor has an inner chamber where a sandalwood statue of Goddess Pattini has been placed.
 The entrance to the inner chamber is adorned with sculptured Makara Thorana (Dragon's Arch), with images of two door keepers.

 The front of the Maligawa is attached to a corridor and the roof of it has been supported on carved timber columns with lotus bracket-capitals.
 The carvings and murals those adorn the devalaya depict typical Kandyan tradition, which evidence that this shrine was constructed during the Kandyan era.